adobe/commerce-cif-connector/README.md

 For local development and on-prem customer deployments you can install all the modules of the connector and also its required dependencies with the [all](all) content package.

-For AEM AMS customers please contact the SRE to deploy the CIF Connector.
+For AEM AMS and AMS Magento customers please contact the CSE to deploy the CIF Connector manually, externally from Cloud Manager.
+Known Issue: At present, if the CIF connector is included in the Cloud Manager Git repository, the Code Quality check will fail due a SonarQube scan on the CIF connector source code.

 ### Via "all" package